amarcozzi/agu_2025/README.md

-to use the workflow notebook, unzip the qf_gui_folder.zip and put the workflow.ipynb into that folder
+to use the workflow notebook, find the compressed qf gui folders for the specific site, then unzip the qf_gui_folder.zip and put the workflow notebooks into that folder